pyomeca/biorbd/doc/paper/paper.md

 This is particularly useful when using `biorbd` in an optimization.
 Speaking of which, the reader is welcomed to have a look at the optimal control module `BiorbdOptim` (CITE).

-# What does it do
+# What does it do specifically
+Image?

+Inverse flow

+Direct

+# What about preexisting solutions
+`OpenSim` and `Anybody`

 # Acknowledgements
 A huge thanks to Ariane Dang for her patience and contribution on writting the tests for the library!